seangpachareonsub/t9-lab/README.md

 ### Future Implentations

 - At the moment, the app doesn't support punctuations and presses on the 1 button are ignored so would be good to see how that's implemented into the app.
 - A Redux undo state impletation so deletion of characters wouldn't need to trigger API calls to fetch a list of words.
-Some form of a tracker could cache all the data that comes back and we could access that for previous states on delete.
+Some form of a tracker that could cache all the data that comes back and we could access that for previous states on delete.
 - It would have been nice to see how the app would perform on a React Native platform